jmscott/work/README.md

 	Build a tar distributions using a simple config file

 ###  ssh-host
-	ssh to host, where host name is derived from symbolic link to ssh-host
+	SSH to host, where host name is derived from symbolic link to ssh-host

 ###  rsunk
 	Push files to rsync.net service and notify hordes